microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityDomainSecurityProfile.md

 # New-MgSecurityDomainSecurityProfile

 ## SYNOPSIS
-Create new navigation property to domainSecurityProfiles for Security
+Create new navigation property to domainSecurityProfiles for security

 ## SYNTAX